Leostar2054/Wine-Type-Prediction/README.md

 scikit-learn

 Explanation about Code:
-Step #1: Preprocessing
+Step #1: Preprocessing,
-Step #2: Splitting the data set for training and validating Step #3: Structure of Network
+Step #2: Splitting the data set for training and validating,
+Step #3: Structure of Network,
-Step #4: Training and Prediction
+Step #4: Training and Prediction,

 Netwrok Accuracy: 97.6 %